 Brown was born in Cordele, Georgia.
-In the 1930s and 1940s he played harmonica at local clubs and made some non-commercial recordings.
-These include "War Song" and "I'm Going to Make Happy" (1943), which were recorded while playing at the popular party in Fort Valley (GA) State University teachers, for the Library of Congress Folk Music Archive.
+In the 1930s and 1940s he played harmonica at local clubs and made some non-commercial recordings, such as "War Song" and "I'm Gonna Make You Happy" (1943), recorded for the Library of Congress' Folk Music Archive.

-His song "Fannie Mae" enjoyed more attention in 1973 when it was included in the American Graffiti film and the best soundtrack sale 41 Hits originals of the soundtrack of American Graffiti
+His song "Fannie Mae" enjoyed further attention in 1973 when it was included in the film American Graffiti and the best selling soundtrack 41 Original Hits From The Sound Track Of American Graffiti.

 The songwriting credits for his songs, "Fannie Mae" or "Doctor Brown", may vary from one edition to another, with the credits sometime going to Waymon Glasco.
 It is claimed Waymon Glasco was his manager who bought his publishing rights after his death while other sources claim that was Buster Brown's real name.